12 Months of Prepping – The First Year

 SUPPLIES & GEAR:

-• Package of paper plates
+• Paper plates

 • Package of eating utensils

-• Package of paper cups
+• Paper cups

 TASKS:

-• Exchange work, home and emergency contact phone numbers with neighbors for use during an emergency
+• Exchange work, home, and emergency contact phone numbers with neighbors for use during an emergency.

-MONTH 12
+Month 12

 Link: Getting Prepared Month 12: Food, Water and the Motivation to Keep Going